-The State of Qatar occupies around 11,600 sq kms on the small Qatar Peninsula on the northeast coast of the much larger Arabian Peninsula.
+The State of Qatar occupies around 11,600 square kilometres on the small Qatar Peninsula on the northeast coast of the much larger Arabian Peninsula.
 Its sole land border is with Saudi Arabia to the south, with the rest of its territory surrounded by the Gulf.
 A strait in the Gulf separates Qatar from the nearby island state of Bahrain.

 Formerly one of the poorest Gulf States, the country was noted mainly for pearl diving.
 It was a British protectorate until it gained independence in 1971.
-Oil was discovered in Qatar in 1939.
 Qatar has large oil reserves and the world’s third largest natural gas reserves (see below).
 Oil and gas revenue has, since 2007, made Qatar’s citizens the world’s richest per capita.

 On 25 June 2013, His Highness (HH) Sheikh Tamim bin Khalifa Al Thani became the Emir of Qatar after his father, HH Sheikh Hamad bin Khalifa Al Thani, abdicated.
 The most important positions in Qatar are held by the members of the Al Thani family and their close confidants.

 Both the Council of Ministers and the Advisory Council (Majlis al-Shura, which is made up of 35 appointed members), are chosen by the Emir.

 Qatar was a founding member of the Gulf Cooperation Council (GCC) and is a member of the Organization of the Petroleum Exporting Countries (OPEC), the Arab League and the Organization of Islamic Cooperation.
 It joined the United Nations in 1971 and the World Trade Organisation (WTO) in 1996.
 In June 2017, Saudi Arabia, UAE, Bahrain and Egypt cut diplomatic ties with Qatar.